junjiemars/c/src/memory/memory.md

 Most computers also support reading and writting larger units of memory-- 2bytes **half-words** (sometimes known as a **short** word) and 4 byte **word**.

 Most computers restrict half-word and word accesses to be **aligned**-- a half-word must start at an even address and a word must start at an address that is a multiple of 4.

 ### Basic Types

 * Character: The ASCII code defines 128 characters and a mapping of those characters onto the numbers 0..127.
 The letter 'A' is assigned 65 in the ASCII table.
-Expressed in binary, that's 2^6^ + 2^0^ (64 + 1).
+Expressed in binary, that's 2^6 + 2^0 (64 + 1).
 All standard ASCII characters have zero in the uppermost bit (the *most significant* bit) sincethey only span the range 0..127.

 * Short Integer: 2 bytes or 16 bits.
-16 bits provide 2^16^ = 65536 patterns.
+16 bits provide 2^16 = 65536 patterns.
+This number is known as **64k**, where 1 **k** of something is 2^10 = 1024.
+For non-negative numbers these patterns map to the numbers 0..65535.

 ## Allocation